Wireless

 Voice is the one layer where all three of those forces collide, and where the underlying infrastructure has changed the least.
 That gap between what AI can do and what the voice layer allows it to do is where the next wave of enterprise differentiation will be won or lost.

 The carriers embedding AI into their networks today are solving a real problem.
 But they are solving it for themselves, defining the features, setting the boundaries, and deciding what enterprises can and cannot do with the intelligence running inside their infrastructure.
 That dynamic has played out before.
-It's how the cloud won.
-Not because it offered more features than on-premise systems, but because it shifted control to the people building on top of it.
+The cloud won by shifting control to the people building on top of it.
+Feature count had little to do with it.

 BETA